Arson Lawyers & Criminal Lawyers

 Contact us Today

-Arson is a very serious criminal offence.
-If you have been charged with arson contact us immediately and arrange a free consultation.
-It is important you understand your rights and someone to help you defend these serious charges.
+If you have been charged with arson, contact us immediately and arrange a free consultation.

 For information on other criminal offences related to property, see our post on Defending Mischief charges.
-You can also contact one of our lawyer Christopher De Giorgio for traffic act charges and provincial offences.
+You can also contact one of our lawyer Richmond Hill Affordable Criminal Lawyer Plug for Criminal offences.